julianaklulo/100-days-of-code/log.md

 **Thoughts**: I'm gladly found out that one of the parts of the tutorial is focused on writing tests.
 Once more, I'm setting a reminder for myself to study TDD.
 The last part showed how to customize the admin site, which I had never done before.
 I guess that I should continue exploring the documentation, it seems like the best resource to improve my undestanding of Django.

 **Link(s) to work**: [Polls project](https://github.com/julianaklulo/tutorial-django)

+### Day 6: April 5, 2020.

+**Today's Progress**: Made an Genius-like game using MicroPython on a micro:bit board.

+**Thoughts**: I have a few boards that run MicroPython, it is quite fun to play with them.
+I have some unfinished IoT projects that I need to get back to.

+**Link(s) to work**: [Genius on micro:bit](https://twitter.com/julianaklulo/status/1246971729458728966)